Sunday, April 20, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 DIY Mesh Wi-Fi systems: The top-five list

-It’s important to note that DIY mesh systems are not meant to be easy.
-All of the Wi-Fi ecosystems below will require some work.
-First and foremost, you should get your home wired.
+It’s important to note that DIY Wi-Fi systems are not meant to be easy.
+All of the Wi-Fi ecosystems below will require some work, and to get the best performance out of them, you should get your home wired.

-But in my experience, none of the options below are too complicated.
-If you’re willing to spend some time and have enough interest, you’ll be able to figure one out with the help of the linked related how-tos and reviews.
-And knowing one likely means you’ll be able to take on the rest.
-They are all the same in principle.
+But in my experience, none of the options below are too complicated, either.
+They all share the same principle, so knowing one likely means you’ll be able to take on the rest.

-Making your own mesh Wi-Fi gives you the best control over the hardware and, hence, the performance, features, and, most importantly, the cost.
-Below is the list of the best DIY mesh Wi-Fi systems that will give you all those benefits and possibly more.
-I’ve used all of them, with great success, in various configurations and locations.
+Building a DIY mesh Wi-Fi system gives you the best control over the hardware and, hence, the performance, features, and, most importantly, the cost.
+I’ve used all of the options below in various configurations and locations, with great success.
+The list is sorted by the level of recommendation, with the most recommended on top.

 Price